 While these statistics can seem grim, there is a silver lining: quick access to stroke-centered medical care can be the difference between life and death – or long-term disability.

-“During a stroke, quick action is important as treatments for a stroke are time-dependent,” says Dr. Webb.
+“During a stroke, quick action is important as treatments for a stroke are time-dependent,” says Dr. John Webb.
 “The quicker stroke treatment is given, the chances of preserving brain tissue increases and the chance of disability lessens.”